-EXTERNAL SCHOLARSHIPS: The Logan University Office of Financial Aid maintains a listing of external scholarship opportunities.
+EXTERNAL SCHOLARSHIPS: External scholarship opportunities are posted in Scholarship Universe.
 Additionally, students may receive emails or notifications through the Logan News of available scholarships.

-To view detailed scholarship information please visit the admission page on the Logan website.
+To view detailed scholarship information and to access

+Scholarship Universe please visit the admission page on the Logan website.